thatisdrtruman/thatisdrtruman.github.io/content/posts/pecsonline.md

-It was a software I made for my individual Bachelor's project for my Computer Science Degree.
+PECSOnline was a software I made for my individual Bachelor's Computer Science Degree project.

 If you want me to remake it for your use: Direct Contact me via any of my social media accounts (starting your message with: